logansailer/logansailer/README.md

 I’m interested in software development, front-end or full-stack.\

 # Outside of Coding
-I have a passion for languages.
-When I'm not learning new coding languages I'm studying foreign languages.\
+I have a passion for learning foreign languages and new recipies.\
 Nature lover and avid hiker 🏔️
 <!---
 logansailer/logansailer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.